Find Affordable College Courses

 8 Yearly Graduations

 University of Arkansas is the 7th most popular school in the nation for students seeking a master's degree in agricultural production.
 Roughly 27,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
-During the 2020-2021 academic year, 8 people received their master's degree in agricultural production from UARK.
-Around 63% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $10,500 per year.
+During the most recent year for which we have data, 8 people received their master's degree in agricultural production from UARK.
+About 67% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+University of Arkansas agricultural production graduates who receive their master's degree go on to jobs earning a median salary of $37,698.

 #7